Leyzer1/Amazon_Vine_Analysis/README.md

 - What percentage of Vine reviews were 5 stars?
 What percentage of non-Vine reviews were 5 stars?

-40.2% of all paid reviews are 5-tsar reviews, and 51.8% of all unpaid reviews are 5-star reviews.
+40.2% of all paid reviews are 5-star reviews, and 51.8% of all unpaid reviews are 5-star reviews.

 ![Percentage of 5-Star Reviews](https://user-images.githubusercontent.com/95899763/165024925-cda8611e-486d-4d91-b788-fa1b923ce6c2.PNG)

 # Summary

+From the results above we can say that there is a posite bias for unpaid non-vine reviews.
+It is interesting to note that the sample size for between Vine review and non-Vine review is significantly large.